Ah, Doctor, you think I'm a great Operator?

 - Skill 1: Buckshot, which is a multiplicative ATK buff, benefits significantly from Mastery levels, as the SP Cost decreases to 3 at full specialization.

-- Skill 1 - Support β - This is the best DP generation Skill in the game, and is the primary reason Myrtle is so valuable in tough content.
+- Skill 1 - Support β - This is the on of the best and fastest DP generation Skills in the game, and is the primary reason Myrtle is so valuable in tough content.
 Mastery levels improve its already great efficiency, and enable a faster first-use, which is often the most important.

 - Talent 1 - Glistening - Poor Myrtle has no Talents at E0 or E1, but at E2 this little butterfly comes out of her cocoon.
 The Glistening Talent passively heals all deployed Vanguards, offering a valuable source of healing at the start of a map before you have sufficient DP to deploy a dedicated healer.